OPS-E2E-PPE/VBA-Docs/api/Outlook.DocumentItem.md

 ---
-title: DocumentItem Object (Outlook)
+title: DocumentItem object (Outlook)
 keywords: vbaol11.chm2994
 f1_keywords:
 - vbaol11.chm2994
-ms.prod: outlook
 api_name:
 - Outlook.DocumentItem
 ms.assetid: 7b0a6af0-6632-3ff6-841f-5b081d0d68d8
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# DocumentItem Object (Outlook)
+# DocumentItem object (Outlook)

 Represents any document other than a Microsoft Outlook item as an item in an Outlook folder.

 ## Remarks

 A **DocumentItem** object is any document other than an Outlook item as an item in an Outlook folder.
 In common usage, this will be an Office document but may be any type of document or executable file.

 Unlike other Outlook objects, you cannot create this object.

+> [!NOTE]
- **Note**  When you try to programmatically add a user-defined property to a  **DocumentItem** object, you receive the following error message: "Property is read-only."
+> When you try to programmatically add a user-defined property to a **DocumentItem** object, you receive the following error message: "Property is read-only."
 This is because the Outlook object model does not support this functionality.

 ## Events